Amazon weasel

-The Amazon weasel (Neogale africana), also known as the tropical weasel, is a species of weasel native to South America.
+The Amazon weasel (Neogale africana), also known as the tropical weasel, is a species of New World weasel native to South America.
 It was first identified from a museum specimen mislabelled as coming from Africa, hence the scientific name.

 Taxonomy

-Originally described in the genus Mustela, a 2021 study reclassified it into the genus Neogale along with 2 other former Mustela species, as well as the two species formerly classified in Neovison.
+Originally described in the genus Mustela, a 2021 study reclassified it into the genus Neogale along with two other former Mustela species, as well as the two species formerly classified in Neovison.

 Description

 The largest of the three species of South American weasel, Amazon weasels measure 43 to 52 cm in total length, including a tail 16 to 21 cm long.
 They have a typical body form for weasels, with a long, slender, torso and short legs and ears.
 They have short fur which varies from reddish to dark brown on the upper body, and is pale orange-tan on the underparts.
 A stripe of fur the same colour as that on the upper body runs down the centre of the chest and throat.
 The whiskers are short and the soles of the feet almost hairless.
 Females have three pairs of teats.